soundpress/RulesOfNYC/docs/c13/index.rst

 Food grade material means material certified as meeting the standards of the National Sanitation Foundation (NSF) or other organization utilizing a process approved by the American National Standards Institute (ANSI), or that is otherwise acceptable to the Department in compliance with 24 RCNY Health Code § 81.17 or successor provision.
 During use with food products such material shall not react with such food products or food contact surfaces; and shall not contaminate or impart any odor, color or taste to such food products.
 No food additive, food equipment, lubricant or other similar substance used in food processing, preparation, storage or service shall expose food to physical debris, toxic chemicals, harmful substances or other contaminants.

+General violations means violations listed under classification “general violations” in the Appendices 6-A and 6-B to this Chapter.

+Grade card or card means the document or sticker issued by the Department to a mobile food vending unit indicating the letter grade associated with the score for an inspection of that unit.

+Grade pending card means the document or sticker issued by the Department to a mobile food vending unit indicating the unit’s grade for the current inspection cycle is in the process of being determined.

 Green cart has the meaning set forth in § 17-306(s) of the Administrative Code or successor provision.

+Initial inspection means the first sanitary inspection within an inspection cycle.

+Inspection cycle means a series of inspections of a mobile food vending unit that are conducted, pursuant to 24 RCNY §§ 6-17 and 6-18 that begins with each initial inspection.

+Location sharing device means an electronic device installed to a mobile food vending unit that transmits the geographic location of the unit with sufficient accuracy to locate such unit on a street or other location.

 Mobile food commissary or other facility approved by the Department means either